 Hitting the road?
 Touring the country?
 Flying overseas?

 You want to leave your solid-bodied, very expensive guitars at home where it’s safe from the rigors of travel.
 So, what do you take instead?

 A trusty, dedicated-travel guitar.

 The best travel guitar for you may mean a parlor, 3/4-size, and scaled-down models?
-Sometimes.
 It might even mean an acoustic guitar that can fold in half.
 They have those?

 You’re about to find out!